JoshuaA1292/JoshuaA1292/README.md

 **🚀 Founder Mindset**

 I obsess over distribution as much as engineering.
 The best product doesn't win — the best *distributed* product does.
-I'm building toward an AI company that scales without headcount.
+Building toward an AI company that scales without headcount.

 </td>
 <td width="50%" valign="top">

-**🧠 Continuous Learning**
+**🧠 Always Learning**

-From LLM architecture to cold outreach, I treat every week as a sprint.
+From LLM architecture to cold outreach strategy, I treat every week as a sprint.
 Currently deep in: multi-agent systems, voice AI, and automated sales pipelines.

 </td>
 </tr>